 - The tests may show that the baby is active and healthy, and the amount of amniotic fluid is normal.
 If so, your doctor may decide to wait until you go into labor on your own.

 - These tests can also show that the baby is having problems.
-You and your doctor must decide if labor needs to be induced.
+You and your provider must decide if labor needs to be induced.

 How Will the Doctor Induce Labor?